 Application process & timeline

 The application process begins with an online application form.
 You’ll need to log in by providing an email address and a password.
-You’ll be asked to provide some basic personal information and answer some eligibility questions.
-We’ll check this information before the assessment centre stage to ensure you are eligible to apply.
+You’ll then need to provide some basic personal information and answer some eligibility questions.
+We’ll check this information before the assessment centre stage to ensure you’re eligible to apply.

 Situational Judgement Test: part of application

-As part of your online application form, you will be asked to complete a situational judgement test (SJT).
+As part of your online application form, we’ll ask you to complete a situational judgement test (SJT).
 This will assess your judgement and your approach to situations that you might encounter in your day-to-day work as a Policy Adviser.
-Each question will describe the situation and there will be four multiple choice answers.
+Each question will describe the situation and there’ll be four multiple choice answers.
 You’ll need to pick what you think would be the best way to respond, and the worst way.

-If you are shortlisted after the situational judgement test, you will be asked to complete a numerical reasoning test and verbal reasoning test.
-All of the tests can be completed online at a time of your choosing.
-You’ll have 7 days to complete the tests and the deadline will be stated in your test invitation email.
+If you’re shortlisted after the situational judgement test, we’ll ask you to complete a verbal reasoning test.
+You’ll have 7 days to complete the online test and the deadline will be stated in your test invitation email.

-The final stage is to attend an assessment centre in central London.
-This will include a structured policy conversation on a policy topic, a written exercise designed to simulate the type of written work you would do as a Policy Adviser, and an interview.
-More information on these exercises will be provided in the assessment centre invitation.
-At the interview you will be able to ask any questions you may have.
+The final stage is to attend one of our virtual assessment centre.
+This will include a structured policy conversation on a policy topic, a written exercise designed to simulate the type of written work you’d do as a Policy Adviser, and an interview.
+More information on these exercises will be provided in the assessment centre invitation, and can also found on our virtual assessment centre page.
+At the interview you’ll be able to ask any questions you may have.

 We’ll let you know within two weeks of your assessment centre whether you’ve been successful.
 If you’re unsuccessful, you can request feedback.

 If you were unsuccessful by a narrow margin, we might get in touch about non-graduate scheme jobs available at HM Treasury, normally at the level below Policy Adviser.
 There’s no guarantee that any such jobs will be available.
-If you were a ‘near miss’ from our assessment centres your details will be kept for one year after you applied, and you’ll be contacted if a job is available through this route.
+If you were a ‘near miss’ from our assessment centres your details will be kept for one year after you applied, and we’ll contact you if a job is available through this route.